faenrandir/a_careful_examination/documents/miscellaneous/banned-from-the-lds-subreddit.md

     > And D&C 27:12, given in September, 1830, specifically says that Peter, James, and John were sent by the Lord and ordained and confirmed them to be apostles

     is still present _unedited_ in her original post and remains misleading (since the original revelation makes no mention of Peter, James, and John as a simple comparison with resources published by the LDS Church will reveal).

+### 2022-08-23 update

+One of the moderators, dice1899, responded to [a comment](https://www.reddit.com/r/mormon/comments/wvtihr/rebuttals_to_the_ces_letter_and_like_writings/ilhuw68/) where I mentioned that I had been banned for posting LDS resources in response to her post and she clarified:

+> For what it’s worth, that’s not why you were banned.
+You were banned for your post history of criticizing the church, which is off-limits in our sub.
+It’s fine in latterdaysaints as long as you’re polite there, but it’s not okay in the lds sub.

+I will note that at the time I was banned the sidebar read:

+> All are invited to faithfully participate, contribute, and ask questions provided they are respectful of Latter-day Saints and their beliefs, and are not involved in undermining the faith elsewhere.

+I made an argument to the mods (above) that I was not "undermining the faith" elsewhere.

+I do not know when it was changed, but as of 2022-08-23, the lds subreddit sidebar _now_ states (in bold):

+> All Reddit activity of participants should reflect a genuine attempt to promote faithfulness in the LDS church.
+If this is not one of your core values, please have enough integrity to withhold participation in this sub (this includes downvotes).